 Learn How to Promote Your Next Music Gig

-One note - different kinds of shows require different kinds of promotion, and as the gigs get bigger, so does the promotion job.
+While the steps below are a great starting point for promoting a concert, it's important to note that different kinds of shows require different kinds of promotion, and as the gigs get bigger, so does the promotion job.
 These tips are best for new promoters and smaller gigs.

 Gather the Materials